John Kerry: Special Presidential Envoy for Climate (2021–2024)

-In July 2023, John Kerry visited China for advance climate cooperation.
+Kerry visited China for advance climate cooperation in July 2023.
 The main achievement of the visit was some progress in the fields of: "methane reduction commitments; reducing China's reliance on coal; China's objections to trade restrictions on solar panel and battery components; and climate finance."
-This was obtained despite many currently existing obstacles to cooperation.
-The visit was made in the middle of the 2023 Asia heat wave that set a new record of 52.2 °C in Sanbu, Xinjiang, China, which Kerry mentioned in particular.
+This was obtained despite many existing obstacles to cooperation.
+Kerry's visit was made in the middle of the 2023 Asia heat wave that set a new record of 52.2 °C in Sanbu, Xinjiang, China, which Kerry highlighted.